304 North Cardinal

 PIANONews:You had to work on a whole new repertoire then!

-Süher Pekinel: In Curtis as stated before, we studied with Horzowski for duo piano, the basic elements were there, although we didn’t consider yet to give concerts as duo back then, we wanted the circumstances of Dialogue to mature.
+Süher Pekinel: In Curtis as stated before, we studied with Horzowski for duo piano, the basic elements and repertoire were there, although we didn’t consider yet to give concerts as duo back then, we wanted the circumstances of dialogue to mature.

 Süher Pekinel: Among others we joined the masterclasses of Budapest Quartette and Guarneri Quartette in Curtis.
 We learned the dialogue of playing together during these courses.
-This approach enabled us to intensify our lust for Chamber music.
+This approach enabled us to intensify our interest and desire for chamber music.
+During our career, we implemented for the first time during the concert to put the pianos with their original lids open to the public without seeing each other.
+It was important for us in this position to obtain the most original sound and intensify our music making, which you can’t reach by playing facing each other.
+And we are still the only one.

 Life and Opinions

-PIANONews: Beginning your duo career, it was clear that you have to work very dense and tight together, wasn’t it?
+PIANONews: Beginning your duo career, it was clear that you have to work very close together, wasn’t it?

-Süher Pekinel: To practice densely together, yes.
-But not to live together.
+Süher Pekinel: To practice together, doesn’t mean to live together.
 We were living separately in 5- minute distance apartments.
-Each of us practices separately.
-We came together afterwards to work on details.
+Each of us practiced separately.
+We came together for analyzing and changing ideas to build the structure and musical language.

-Güher Pekinel: We are practicing densely than other duos since we are memorizing and working on both parts of the composition.
+Güher Pekinel: We are practicing more alone, than other duos, since we are memorizing and working on both parts of the composition.
 This is a very important choice for us to understand the structure of the composition deeply and eventually to reach the musical breath together.

-You cannot only learn a Sonata for one hand and leave the other. ( She laughs) .
-Everything comes united.
+You cannot only learn a sonata for one hand and leave the other. ( She laughs) .
+Everything is united.
 This enables you to challenge higher risks at the stage and if something happens, you can turn this unexpected detail to a surprise and transform it to a higher level.

 Piano News: Did you change your parts?